 Google+ – Google’s now defunct social media platform.
 Google+ was used for personal and business pages (now Google My Business), which featured information, company events, updates, and more.

 Google Analytics – A free software platform created by Google, which is used to analyze nearly every aspect of users accessing a website.
 Website traffic, conversions, user metrics, historical data comparisons, and effectiveness of each channel of marketing can all be managed using this tool.

 Google Adwords – Google’s online advertising service.
 This system allows advertisers to reach customers through their search and display networks.
 AdWords offers several cost models which vary by bidding strategy and company goals.
 Advertisers can bid on keywords which allows their ads to show in Google search results and on Google’s network of partner websites.

-Google My Business – The platform on which businesses can input information to appear in search results, map packs, location searches, and more.
-Name, address, phone number, website link, hours of operation, and reviews can all be managed through this platform.
-GMB is crucial to local SEO campaigns, as this is directly related to location-based searches.
+Google My Business – The platform on which businesses can input information to appear in the search results, map packs, location searches, and more.
+Name, address, phone number, website link, hours of operation, reviews and more can all be managed through this tool.
+GMB is crucial to local SEO campaigns, and is directly related to location-based searches.

 Google Partner Agency – An agency that is certified by Google for meeting certain requirements.
 To be a Google Partner, an agency must have an Adwords certified employee affiliated to the company profile, meet spend requirements, and Meet the performance requirement by delivering overall ad revenue and growth, and maintaining and growing the customer base.